Safety is an important aspect of building maintenance, whether you’re building a deck or repairing gutters.

 If you wear prescription glasses or lenses, you have two options.
 You can either wear prescription safety equipment or your normal prescription eyewear if they fit neatly under the safety equipment.

 Whether you’re working in the backyard or inside a roof cavity, safe access to the working space is another essential consideration.
 Access areas should be tidy, free of debris, and well lit.
 If you need to bring any equipment or machinery into the workspace, ensure this equipment can safely enter, exit, and be used in the space.

 When performing manual handling tasks like lifting and carrying, always keep the item you?re lifting close to your body.
 Lift with your thighs, and if it’s an option between pushing and pulling, always push.
 When moving heavy items, ensure the space around you is always clear so you don?t have to twist, turn, or stretch.

 Whenever possible, use mechanical aids to lift heavy equipment, and never attempt to lift, push or pull anything if you don’t feel capable.

 Hard hats can protect you against debris, objects that fall from a height, and even electrocution.
 For this reason, it is highly recommended that headgear is worn when there is even the slightest risk of these occurrences.

-- Hire the Right Professional for the Job
+10: Hire the right professional for the job

 When it comes to property and building maintenance services, you should never compromise on efficiency, safety, or quality.
 Choose a professional who can maintain rental properties, pre-sale properties, and the family home.
 As well as this, they should help you with everything from patios, fencing, and retaining walls to extensions, alterations, new flooring and even furniture assembly.